-Step 12 - If installing post base trim, slide trim over the bottom of each post and up the post so it will be out of the way for the next couple steps.
+- Step 13 If installing post base trim, slide trim over the bottom of each post and up the post so it will be out of the way for the next couple steps.
 Then insert the rebar through the hole at the bottom of each post.
-Use a hammer to move the rebar into place through the post until you have approximately equal lengths of rebar on either side of the post.

-- Step 13 Lay one beam down on the ground near the top of the posts.
-Slide the posts up and onto the beam between the lines on the beam where it says post. - Step 14 Set the other beam on top sandwiching the post in between the two beams. - Step 15 Place 1 washer on each 1/2" bolt.
+Use a hammer to move the rebar into place through the post until you have approximately equal lengths of rebar on either side of the post. - Step 14 Lay one beam down on the ground near the top of the posts.
+Slide the posts up and onto the beam between the lines on the beam where it says post. - Step 15 Set the other beam on top sandwiching the post in between the two beams. - Step 16 Place 1 washer on each 1⁄2" bolt.
 Lift the beam assembly enough to fit the bolts between the ground and the beam and insert the bolts into the holes from the bottom.
 Hint: You may want to use a block of wood to place on the ground under the bolt, so you can push the beam down to get the bolt to come up through the hole.
 Place a washer and nut on each of the bolts and make them snug but do not tighten them down yet.
 Now you should have this:

-Step 16 - With one person on each side, tilt the assembly up and drop the posts into the postholes, or into the post bases if on concrete.
+Step 17 - With one person on each side, tilt the assembly up and drop the posts into the postholes, or into the post bases if on concrete.
 Have your helper(s) hold the assembly plumb.
 (Note: for some of the larger size pergolas this step may require more help.)
-Refill the holes around the posts with dry concrete.
+Fill the remainder of the holes around the posts with dry concrete, to approximately 4 inches below ground level.
 Do not water in the concrete yet.
 Check for level across the top of the beam and on the sides of the posts.
-Hint: To make level, a common solution is to adjust the amount of concrete under the posts by lifting-up the low post and allowing dry concrete to fill in underneath, or if installing on top of a footer or existing slab you may need to use a shim under one or more of the posts.
+Hint: To make level, adjust the amount of concrete under the posts by lifting-up the low post and allowing a little dry concrete to fill in underneath, or if installing on top of a footer or existing slab you may need to use a shim under one or more of the posts.
+Once level, to avoid the posts settling into the wet concrete once it is watered in, temporarily nail 2x4's at the base of each post, tight to the ground across the hole.
+The 2x4's can be removed after the concrete dries.